What Chinese Cars Are Sold in America? Buick, Lincoln, Volvo, and More

 Understanding Chinese Automotive Ownership in the US

-When we talk about “Chinese cars” in the U.S., it’s important to understand that it often refers to brands that are owned by Chinese companies, even if they have a long history and manufacturing base elsewhere.
-Geely Holding Group and SAIC Motor are two major players that have significantly expanded their global reach through acquisitions and investments.
+When we talk about “Chinese cars” in the US, it is important to distinguish between two different categories: cars that are built in China (Envision, Nautilus) and cars that are owned by Chinese companies but built elsewhere (Volvo, Polestar).
+Geely Holding Group and SAIC Motor are two major players that have significantly expanded their global reach through acquisitions and manufacturing partnerships.

 Brands with Chinese Ownership You Can Buy Today

-While direct Chinese brands selling cars under their native names are scarce, several prominent automakers operating in the U.S. are owned by Chinese corporations.
-These brands maintain their identity, engineering, and often their manufacturing locations, but their ultimate parent company is Chinese.
+Several prominent automakers operating in the US are owned by Chinese corporations.
+These brands maintain their identity and often their manufacturing locations outside China, but their parent company is Chinese.

 Volvo Cars